Hotel Carter: Critical reception

 In 1980, a writer for Newsday wrote that the hotel was a "large, un-self-conscious, family-oriented kind of place" with "simple and spotlessly clean" rooms.
 By the 2000s, media reports frequently criticized the hotel's cleanliness.
 For example, during July 2009, the Glenn Beck Program highlighted the reports of the filth and disrepair of the Carter Hotel, while USA Today wrote that the hotel was filled with "roaches, rats, black mold and stains of dubious origin".
+In 2009, the hotel topped TripAdvisor's U.S. list of dirtiest hotels for the third time in four years.

 Despite the many complaints that the Hotel Carter received, the hotel remained popular among some guests, including students, foreigners, and budget tourists.
 In 2005, The New York Times wrote that the hotel "offers travelers a cheap room in an expensive city, and something more: an adventure".
 New York magazine wrote in 2014: "If you still want a touch of the vice-ridden Times Square of the '60s and '70s, consider spending a night at the Hotel Carter."

 Deaths

 The hotel has recorded several homicides.
 A 25-day-old infant was beaten to death at the hotel in November 1983; her father, a hotel resident, was charged with murder and child abuse.
-In 1987, a woman was thrown to her death out of a window from one of the top floors after witnesses heard arguing from room 1604.
+In 1987, a woman was killed by defenestration after witnesses heard arguing from room 1604.
 The hotel's night manager was killed in July 1999 during a brawl near the front desk; a clerk who lived at the hotel was charged with the night manager's murder.
 In August 2007, a housekeeper found the body of aspiring model Kristine Yitref, wrapped in plastic garbage bags and hidden under a bed in room 608; sex offender Clarence Dean was charged with her homicide.